Pollak: If You Supported Black Lives Matter, Don't Complain About Coronavirus Spike

 — Michael McFaul (@McFaul) June 24, 2020

-But there is one thing the critic miss: the number of cases declined until early June, when the sudden spike appeared.
+But there is one thing the critics miss: the number of cases declined until early June, when the sudden spike appeared.

 Some states began re-opening their economies in late April, and others gradually followed.
 Yet there were no major increases in cases during that period — only in early- to mid-June.